The Tabernacle Choir Continues Messiah Tradition

 - The Choir’s 1959 recording of Messiah with Richard Condie and Eugene Ormandy and the Philadelphia Orchestra received a Gold Album and was later placed in the National Recording Registry by the Library of Congress for its significance.

-- In March 2016, the Mormon Tabernacle Choir and Orchestra at Temple Square released a landmark recording of Handel’s beloved oratorio in an edition by Mack Wilberg for large choir and orchestra which still retains the Baroque aesthetics and sound of Handel’s original masterpiece.
+- In March 2016, The Tabernacle Choir and Orchestra at Temple Square released a landmark recording of Handel’s beloved oratorio in an edition by Mack Wilberg for large choir and orchestra which still retains the Baroque aesthetics and sound of Handel’s original masterpiece.
 Relying on history and musical tradition, Wilberg created a Messiah for our own time.

 Mark your calendars now for April 10 and 11, 2020!